Amsterdam/pg_partition/README.md

 # pg_partition
 Utility to partition new/existing PostgreSql database tables.
-Data can be migration.
+Data can be migrated.
+Only date range partition type is supported.

-The following environment variables needs to be set:
+Required environment variables:
 ```
 DATABASE_HOST : hostname/ip of the PostgreSql server
 DATABASE_NAME : database to operate on